About ZenHub Workspaces

 - Are we missing any repeating stages?
 Think about how your team builds products.
 It's all about keeping issues flowing across the board.
 If you have a QA department, for example, you might need a “Ready for QA” pipeline.

 - Is “Done” really done?
 And does my team know and understand our definition of Done?
 This often-missed step is a crucial part of any agile project.

 Multi-Action eliminates the onerous process of performing certain actions over and over again.
-Selecting multiple Issues on the Board will trigger the Multi-Action action bar allowing you to get to a functional Board quicker.
+Selecting multiple Issues in the Workspace will trigger the Multi-Action action bar allowing you to get to a functional Board quicker.